- Check if you are eligible

 Walking assessments or expert assessments

-As of mid March 2020 and due to the coronavirus no face to face assessments are taking place.
-Instead our assessors are reviewing all the information available about the applicant and in some cases are scheduling telephone assessments.
 The assessors are medical professionals who understand mobility, medication and health issues and fully understand the Department for Transport blue badge criteria.
 They will ask you a series of questions about how your mobility is affected.
-If there is additional recent professional information you can provide please do so as this will help us assess your mobility.

 If you have applied under the "hidden" or "non-visible disability" criteria we may request an expert assessment.
 In this case, the assessor will review the application and professional information that was submitted with the application.
-At present they will not meet you face to face but they may wish to speak to the applicant or to their parent/carer to find out more about the issues encountered when going from a vehicle to their destination.
+Once again, the assessor may wish to speak with your or with a parent/carer to find out more about the issues encountered when going from a vehicle to a destination.

 There is no charge for an assessment.

-If we have refused your application, you can ask us to review the decision if you feel not everything was taken into account, your mobility problems have become more serious since your application, or there are additional relevant facts that were not available to us in your application.
+If we have refused your application, you get a letter or email explaining our decision.
+You should only ask for a review if you have further evidence to submit or your mobility problems have become more serious since your application, or there are additional relevant facts that were not available to us in your application.
 Please do not ask for a review if you have no further information to add, as the decision will not change.

 You can request a review by writing to the Blue Badge team manager.